gjr80/weewx-realtime_gauge-data/readme.txt

     sudo service weewx start

-This will result in the gauge-data.txt file being generated upon receipt of every nth loop packet.
+This will result in the gauge-data.txt file being generated on receipt of each loop packet.
 A default installation will result in the generated gauge-data.txt file being placed in the $HTML_ROOT directory.
-The Realtime gauge-data extension installation can be further customized (eg file locations etc) by referring to the Realtime gauge-data extension wiki.
+The Realtime gauge-data extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the Realtime gauge-data extension wiki.

 Manual installation